DeuxHuitHuit/algolia-webcrawler/README.md

 ### Pre-requesites

-1. Having at least one valid sitemap.xml url that contains all the url you want to be indexed.
+1. Having at least one valid [sitemap.xml](http://robots-txt.com/sitemaps/) url that contains all the url you want to be indexed.
-2. The sitemaps must contain at least the `<loc>` node.
+2. The sitemap(s) must contain at least the `<loc>` node, i.e. `urlset/url/loc`.

 ### Installation